-Portland, Oregon has become more and more popular as a food destination the last few years and that should include the cocktails.
+Portland, Oregon has become more and more popular as a food destination over the last few years and that definitely includes better cocktails.
 Anywhere you dine in town you are likely to find original cocktails by award winning bartenders.
 Forget settling for the old run of the mill cocktail and instead try something new.
 Here are some of my favorites.

 10 Best Cocktails in Portland, Oregon